Varicose Vein procedure by Foam Injection

 Varithena® is administered by a provider into the malfunctioning veins.
 Varithena® is administered through a catheter or by direct injection into the vein.
 The foam fills the desired section of the vein, and the diseased vein collapses.
 Blood flow shifts to healthier veins nearby.
 The doctor usually numbs the injection site, but no additional anesthesia is required.

 Slight bruising at the injection site

-Wear thigh high stockings for two weeks during the waking hours
+Wear thigh high compression stockings for 2 weeks after treatment, during waking hours.

-No high impact activity such as heavy lifting or running for 7 days
+Do not perform any high-impact activities, such as heavy lifting or running, for 7 days after treatment.

 Factors that limit a person's ability to be treated with Varithena® include the type of vein, the patient's medical history, and the patient's insurance plans.